aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/upgrading/v2-to-v3-changes.md

 - Removed Solution Helper and custom resources dependency for CDK
 - Streamlining esbuild as primary deployment option
 - Created dashboard-construct to move CloudWatch Dashboard to a dedicated construct
-- Revamped CloudWatch Dashboard (TODO: Show before and after)
+- Revamped CloudWatch Dashboard, see [Ops Dashboard Reference](../references/ops-dashboard-reference.md) for latest state
+- Added additional metrics for Flink, Opensearch, and Redshift to Operational Dashboard and dynamically builds based on deployment
 ---

 ## <u>Library Updates</u>